Johannes-Flachberger/security-notes/1 Methods/Security-Testing/15 Reporting/Overview - 15 Reporting.md

   - "#type/method"
 ---
 # Overview

 1. The purpose of the report.
 2. How we can deliver the information we've collected in a way that the audience can understand.

-# The purpose of a pentest report
+# The Purpose of a Pentest Report

 The ultimate objective is to provide the client with a clear roadmap that identifies all existing weaknesses within the assessed systems, recommends immediate corrective actions, and defines long-term strategies to prevent similar vulnerabilities from arising in the future.

-# How to deliver
+# How to Deliver

 ## Principles

 **Respect the preferences of the client**
 Dont go into too much detail about parts where no vulnerabilities were found - unless the client explicitely wishes so.